Haoming02/All-in-One-Stable-Diffusion-Guide/LoRATraining.md

 - **Shuffle caption:** Enable
 - **Use xformers:** Enable

-If you want technical explanations of what these parameters do, check out this document `<NOT UPLOADED YET>` answered by ChatGPT.
+If you want technical explanations of what these parameters do, check out this [document](TechnicalTerms.pdf) answered by ChatGPT.

 ## Press the **Train Model** button
 ~~And hope nothing explodes...~~